 In all honesty, no substituting anything here.
 You really do need the full combo of grain free flours to get the choux just right.

 The choux pastry to make churros is always very lightly sweetened (and fairly bland solo), think just a couple tablespoons.
 But this is really to accommodate for a generous cinnamon sugar dusting.
-So to sweeten the keto choux pastry itself you can use anything from Swerve, xylitol and Pyure (at half the amount).
-So you’ve got options.
+So to sweeten the keto choux pastry itself you can use anything from sugar alcohols (erythritol and xylitol) and allulose.

-Now for the cinnamon ‘sugar’ coating, xylitol is probably your best bet for the most sugar-like result.
-Having said that, if you’re not too bothered by the cooling aftertaste of Swerve (which gets greatly diminished by the cinnamon), it works great too.
-Wouldn’t use Pyure here tbh though.
+Now for the cinnamon ‘sugar’ coating, allulose or xylitol are probably your best bet for the most sugar-like result.
+Having said that, if you’re not too bothered by the cooling aftertaste of erythritol (which gets greatly diminished by the cinnamon), it works great too.

 And if just grain free, coconut sugar is your best bet here.
 And of course, raw sugar works great too.